twgmail/983d63d21a51/example_pipelines/983d63d21a51/README.md

 2. `preprocess_features()`: Calculate imputation statistics only from training data and apply to both train/test sets

 This ensures the test set remains truly unseen during preprocessing and training.

+## Feature Mismatch Fix

+**Critical Issue Identified and Fixed**: The original approach of applying `pd.get_dummies()` separately to training and test sets could cause feature dimension mismatches, leading to ValueError during prediction when categorical variables have different unique values in each set.

+**Solution**:
+1. Apply one-hot encoding to training set first to establish the reference feature set
+2. For test set, ensure it conforms exactly to training set's feature structure:
+   - Add missing columns (exist in training but not test) with zeros
+   - Remove extra columns (exist in test but not training)
+   - Maintain exact column order as training set

+This ensures the model receives exactly the same number of features during training and prediction.

 ## Performance